What is My Personality Type?

 Judging (J) – Perceiving (P)

 Altogether, MBTI has sixteen different personality temperament types based on how people answer the questions about how they typically approach life on the four continuums stated above.
-The good news is that we can conveniently find our personality temperament type by identifying a combination of words that perfectly describes you within the MBTI components.
+The good news is that we can conveniently find our personality temperament type by identifying a combination of words that perfectly describe you within the MBTI components.
 Without reading further, I quickly identified my personality temperament type as INTP, which is a combination of Introversion, Intuition, Thinking, and Perceiving.

 As an INTP, I identify as a thinker, quiet, highly introverted, analytical, and possessing a rich inner world.
 It means I usually spend a lot of time in solitude, thinking about how to make things better and proffering solutions to nagging societal problems.
 Another fun fact that is an absolute truth is that I do not have a wide social circle of friends, but I am highly selective with a few individuals whom I believe can impact my life positively.